10up/gutenberg-lessons/lessons/01-overview.md

 ```

 ## Takeaways
-That's a quick tour of the block editor, some of the common lingo, and a peek at an existing block.
-Let's quickly summarize the most important takeaways.
+That was a quick tour of the block editor, some of the common lingo, and a peek at an existing block.
+Let us quickly summarize the most important takeaways.

 1. Blocks live in the block editor.
-Most blocks have two places to control its settings: a **Toolbar** above them  and an **Inspector** in the right sidebar.
+Most blocks have two places to control its settings: the **Toolbar** above the block and the **Inspector** located in the right sidebar.
 2. Blocks use and store **Attributes**.
-You can think of attributes in the same way you think of custom fields.
+Think of attributes in the same way you would think about custom fields.
 3. Our scaffolding has a specific structure for blocks.
-An example block ships with our [WP Scaffolding](https://github.com/10up/wp-scaffold/tree/trunk/themes/10up-theme/includes/blocks/example-block).
+The example block ships with our [WP Scaffold](https://github.com/10up/wp-scaffold/tree/trunk/themes/10up-theme/includes/blocks/example-block) repository.

 ## Further Reading
 1. [Block Editor Handbook](https://developer.wordpress.org/block-editor/)